SignPak/SignPakCommons/frontend/README.md

 Every call goes through `src/services/api.js`, and every method is async and returns plain JSON.
 Replace the method bodies with `fetch()` calls and nothing else changes.

-- **Passwords** are stored in plain text in the mock only.
-The real API must hash them (bcrypt or argon2) and use a proper session or JWT.
+- **Passwords** are hashed in the mock only.
+The real API must use a password-specific hash (bcrypt or argon2) and a proper session or JWT.
 - **Recordings** are held in memory until submitted.
 On submit, `submissions.create` currently sends metadata only; the real call should upload the recorded `Blob` plus `trimStart` / `trimEnd` / `mirrored`, and the server does the cut (for example with ffmpeg).
 The browser does not re-encode.
 - **Base videos** uploaded by admins are kept in IndexedDB on that device.
 The real call should be a multipart upload.
 - **Seed videos** all use one public sample clip.
 Swap real URLs in `mock/data.js`, or just start uploading in the admin.